invokelabs/objc.docs.invokernd.com/content/testing/index.md

 Pretty wide open as long as you can properly integrate with the Appium/Selenium API protocols.
 Some popular choices seem to be:

 1. **Cucumber**: a BDD based set up that uses Gherkin to generate scenario files, which you then use ruby to write tests for, which you then code in your Xcode project.
-Seems like a tool that is useful beyond just the scope of post-facto automation testing as the focus seems to be on test design prior to coding, and then coding based on your tests.
-I think true usage of cucumber would involve a pretty big shakedown of the development cycle as you wouldn't really write a line of code until you had your Gherkin feature file pretty well hashed out.
-I gather that you supplement/expand your feature file as you continue on with development but the main thrust is written off the design spec docs prior to coding.
-I'm not entirely familiar with the roles in terms of who would ultimately be responsible for creating the actual UITest files to accompany the feature files (If this is a QA thing, or a Dev thing) but that would require some thought as well I guess, as there is a lot of work to be done if a thorough test suite is what you are looking for.
-*** notes: ***
-a.
-Only works with Ruby, Java, .Net out of the box. . . you can use with other languages like Obj-C but that involves 4th party libraries like [this one](https://github.com/OCCukes/OCCukes) which might be stretching things a little far.
-So in a way, who ever was writing the tests would need to be writing in Ruby.
+Only works with Ruby, Java, .Net out of the box. . . you can use with other languages like Obj-C but that involves 4th party libraries like [this one](https://github.com/OCCukes/OCCukes) which I was never able to get going.
+Ruby is pretty straight forward though.

 2. **PHPUnit**: I think this what the QA department is currently using for web automation testing so it makes sense to only have one testing langauge (thats the whole point of appium after all).
 With that in mind, they can write scripts for moblie (both android and ios) in exactlly the same fashion that they write the scripts for web testing and use all the same commands, sauce communications, etc for everything.
 Of course, they could also implement all previous PHPUnit web tests in Cucumber with Ruby, but considering nothing has really been done on the mobile side yet, probably makes sense to go with the other.